mnestorov/wp-snippets/README.md

 # WordPress

-## Hide WordPress Update Nag to All But Admins
+## Hide WordPress Update Nag To All But Admins

 ```php
 /**